memob0x/scroll-padlock/README.md

 }

 /* Standard browsers only */
-html.your-locked-class.not-ios,
+html.scroll-padlock-locked.not-ios
-html.your-locked-class.not-ios body {
+html.scroll-padlock-locked.not-ios body {
   /* Standard way to lock scroll */
   overflow: hidden;
 }

-html.your-locked-class.not-ios body {
+html.scroll-padlock-locked.not-ios body {
   /* Reserves space for scrollbar */
   /* (iOS has overlay scrollbars, this rule would have no effect there anyway) */
   padding-right: var(--scroll-padlock-scrollbar-width);